 —From “A farewell song (to all new doctors),” uploaded to YouTube by Ivan Ranič on May 31, 2012

 The wind has made it into literature, too.
-In her novel Betka and the Windy Town, Božena Mačingová, a local, casts the wind as a character in the story of a poor girl living in Košice’s shanty-town outskirts between the World Wars.
+In her novel Betka and the Windy Town, the local author Božena Mačingová cast the wind as a character in the story of a poor girl living in Košice’s shanty-town outskirts between the World Wars.

-When it gets angry because it can’t find a way to enter Betka’s room, the wind screams in the chimney like “a swallow the neighbor knocked out of its nest with a broom” or “howls as if wolves invaded the yard.”
-A wind storm so strong Betka thinks it will carry away the entire city lifts a neighbor off his feet and slams him into a ditch; when it dies down it hides “like a bad child after a mischief.”
-Other times, the wind is a benevolent creature: it carresses Betka with its cold hands, it dries her tears.
+When it gets angry because it can’t find a way to enter Betka’s room, the wind screams in the chimney like “a swallow the neighbor knocked out of its nest with a broom” or “it howls as if wolves invaded the yard.”
+A wind storm so strong Betka thinks it will carry away the entire city lifts a neighbor off his feet and slams him into a ditch.
+When the wind dies down it hides “like a bad child after a mischief.”
+Other times, the wind is a benevolent creature: it caresses Betka with its cold hands, it dries her tears.

 Once, in a dream, Betka flies over the city, explaining to a friend accompanying her that, contrary to popular wisdom, the wind carrying them sings—“you just have to understand it.”